Vicko Krstulović

-Vicko Krstulović (27 April 1905 – 28 September 1988) was a Yugoslav communist revolutionary, the most prominent Partisan military commander from Dalmatia during World War II, and a post-war communist politician.
+Vicko Krstulović (27 April 1905 – 28 September 1988) was a Croatian Yugoslav communist revolutionary, the most prominent Partisan military commander from Dalmatia during World War II, and a post-war communist politician.
 He was an illegal communist activist during the 1920s and 1930s in Split at a time when communist sympathizers were brutally persecuted by the Yugoslav monarchy.
 As an officer in the Partisans during World War II, he was in charge of creating and organising the resistance movement in Dalmatia.
-In Socialist Yugoslavia, he worked in various government offices and was remembered for his work and contribution to his native Split.
+In Communist Yugoslavia, he worked in various government offices and was remembered for his work and contribution to his native Split.

 Early years (1905–1918)

 Vicko Krstulović was born on 27 April 1905 in Split during the former Austria-Hungary empire.
 He was born to a labour family.
 His father worked in the Split fields as an agriculturist.
 Vicko was introduced in politics thanks to his father who was a social democrat.
 His father was the first person to carry the red flag during the Labour Day parade in Split.

 When his father was mobilised for World War I, Vicko was forced to carry on his work in the fields.
 His father returned from the war with an illness which prevented him from doing hard work.
 At that time, Vicko would hide people in his fields that escaped mobilisation for the war.
 Vicko like most Split residents supported the Kingdom of Serbia and was a fierce opponent of the Austria-Hungary empire which ruled Dalmatia with repression.